labor market information

 Kittitas County is in the center of the state, 100 miles east of Seattle across the Cascade Mountain Range.
 The county is bordered by Chelan, Grant and Yakima counties.
 With 2,297 square miles, it is one of the largest counties in the state.
-Over two-thirds of its area is hilly and mountainous, making it sparsely populated with 17.8 persons per square mile compared to 101.1 in Washington state in 2010.
+Kittitas was the fastest growing county between 2019 and 2020, with 3.4% growth.
+According to the 2020 US Census, the population is estimated to be 48,140.

 KLICKITAT & SKAMANIA COUNTIES

 Klickitat County is located in south central Washington at the junction where the Columbia River Gorge cuts through the eastern slopes of the Cascade Mountains.
 It encompasses 1,908 square miles.
 The county is 84 miles wide and averages 23 miles north to south.
-The City of Goldendale holds the largest share of population with 3,725 residents, while the communities of Bingen and White Salmon located on the Columbia River share a total population of 3,356.
+The 2020 US Census estimates the population at 22,770.

 Skamania County is located about 40 miles east of the Portland metro area, in the beautiful Columbia River Gorge.
 Almost 90 percent of the county is timberland, mostly within the Gifford Pinchot National Forest.
 Much of the non-timber land is concentrated in the southern strip along the Columbia River, and falls under the protection of the Columbia Gorge Scenic Area.
-As a result of these factors, the county has a small population and job base, and projections generally call for modest growth in jobs and population over the next 20 years.
+As a result of these factors, the county has a small population and job base.
+The 2020 US Census estimates the population at 12,220.